A Guide to Trusts: Everything You Need to Know

 Revocable vs. Irrevocable Trusts

-A revocable trust is exactly as its name implies: It can be revoked at any time.
+A revocable trust is exactly what its name implies: It can be revoked at any time.
 Frequently called a “living trust,” it allows you to access your funds, make changes to your trust, add or take away beneficiaries, or dissolve your trust at your discretion.
-In most cases, a revocable trust turns into an irrevocable trust upon your death, assuming you are the grantor.
-The principal drawbacks of revocable trusts are that they do not necessarily avoid state taxes and, since you can access the funds, they are subject to regular taxation like any of your other assets.
+A revocable trust becomes irrevocable when the grantor dies, which means no further changes can be made.

-An irrevocable trust is set in stone once it is created.
-You hand over control of the funds to a third party and cannot make changes to the terms of the trust after it has been established.
-It provides far less flexibility, but it is one of the best ways to avoid probate costs, estate taxes, and other financial liabilities, even from the income produced by the trust.
-Many people who are trying to reduce their tax liabilities or avoid predatory creditors choose irrevocable trusts.
+It is one of the best ways to avoid probate costs, estate taxes and other financial liabilities, even from the income produced by the trust.
+Many who want to reduce their tax liabilities or avoid predatory creditors choose irrevocable trusts.

 Trust vs. Will

-Wills and trusts are both key elements of estate planning and there is a certain degree of crossover in their powers and effects, but they also have some important differences.
+Wills and trusts are both key elements of estate planning and there is a certain degree of crossover in their powers and effects, but they also have some important differences:

-• Your trust takes effect as soon as it is created and you can even set stipulations for distributions that occur during your lifetime.
-A will does not go into effect until after you have passed away.
+• With a trust, you can set stipulations for distributions that occur during your lifetime.
+A will goes into effect after you pass away.

 How to Set Up a Trust: A Step-by-Step Guide